Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 I know you love dearly, and I know he loves you dearly.

-Yeah, I I it was strange.
+Yeah, it was strange.

-Like if I get that call, it's very rare.
+Like, if I get that call, it's very rare.

-But when I do, it's like we're gonna just cancel everything and do that.
+And so what I do, it's like, we're going to just cancel everything and do that.

 They just killed him.